 That was 26 years ago.
-Today I hear the excited announcements of expectant, young women and think of that April morning.
+Today I hear the excited announcements of expectant young women and think of that April morning.
 Things could’ve gone horribly wrong.
-But instead they went wonderfully right – with the help of God, Howard Stern, and a well-timed phone call.
+Instead they went wonderfully right – with the help of God, Howard Stern, and a well-timed phone call.

 Have any good pregnancy stories?
 Comments are always welcome and if you like what you read, please share.
 Thank you!